 The Larry Sanders Show: David Duchovny appeared twice against type as a version of himself whose words and mannerisms constantly had Larry wondering if he was coming on to him.

 The Latest Buzz: Michael Davies.
 Being a kid's show, they can't actually state that he is gay but he is teenaged boy who writes the magazine's gossip column, is obsessed with fashion, and loves musicals (and sings the female parts).
-In second season they tried to move away from this characterisation by toughening him up and giving him an interest in girls, with varying degrees of success.
+In the second season, they tried to move away from this characterisation by toughening him up and giving him an interest in girls, with varying degrees of success.
+In one episode he seems over the moon when a male student compliments his tie, until another character points out that he might have been being sarcastic.
+Michael then spends the rest of the episode obsessed over whether or not this guy really likes his tie, seeming like he'll be crushed if it turns out he didn't.

 LazyTown: Robbie Rotten.
-Despite claiming to hate Sportacus and wanting him to leave the town, Robbie sure spends a lot of time talking about Sportacus, touching Sportacus and jumping into his arms whenever the slightly-above-average hero shows up.
+Hes effeminate, wears makeup and even disguises in drag several times to further his schemes.
+Despite claiming to hate Sportacus and wanting him to leave the town, Robbie sure spends a lot of time talking about him, touching him and jumping into his arms whenever the slightly-above-average hero shows up.

 Lewis: Sergeant James Hathaway of refuses to draw neat lines between sexualities or tell Lewis his own orientation.
 A former seminary student before joining the police, Hathaway seems conflicted about religion and sexuality.